 Now, still using Batffleck as an example here, we’re going to go down the road to Gotham.
 He’s a smart guy, and he actually has a good trainer.
 So he’s going to focus on recomp.

 Obviously this is speculation, but I’ve worked with enough clients to be able to estimate with a reliable degree of accuracy.
-From my experience, over the course of the four months leading up to filming on a recomp program with a slight muscle building edge, Affleck can make very visible progress.
+From my experience, over the course of the four months leading up to filming on a recomp program with a slight muscle-building edge, Affleck can make very visible progress.
 Maybe he manages to lose 8 pounds fat and gains 13 pounds of muscle.
 Pretty damn awesome.

 Now, he’s got 24 pounds of fat covering 181 pounds of lean body mass.
 All told, the new Batman is weighing in at 205 pounds and 12% body fat.
 He’s bigger.
 He’s leaner.
 But he’s going to look both bigger and leaner than he actually is, because of the two facts I mentioned above.

-As a huge comic book nerd, I’d prefer Batman to be like 210 and 9%, but with a 41 year old actor and 3-4 months of prep time, 205 and 12% is incredible.
+As a huge comic book nerd, I’d prefer Batman to be like 210 and 9%, but with a 41-year-old actor and 3-4 months of prep time, 205 and 12% is incredible.
 Very respectable for an older Batman.
 I just hope he’s better than he was in Daredevil.

 Anyway, I’m rambling.

 Not surprisingly, I also believe that it’s what you should focus on, particularly if your goal is to look good.
-If you aren’t competing in bodybuilding, if you aren’t trying to hit a 600-pound deadlift—it you just want to look muscular, lean, and athletic, you should focus on recomposition.
+If you aren’t competing in bodybuilding, if you aren’t trying to hit a 600-pound deadlift—if you just want to look muscular, lean, and athletic, you should focus on recomposition.
 Because that’s what’s going to get you there the fastest.

 Sure, most of us won’t ever have to get ready for a movie or squeeze into a rubber suit…but we do have to get ready for beach season, weddings, reunions, vacations…all the things we want to look amazing for.

-Which is why, if you really want to get the body you’ve been working for, you need to do what movie stars do; you need to focus on recomposition.
+This is why, if you really want to get the body you’ve been working for, you need to do what movie stars do; you need to focus on recomposition.

 Honestly, isn’t it time we ALL stopped focusing on numbers as much?
 Do we really care what the scale says, as long as we like what we see in the mirror?
 I don’t.
 I just want to look good, feel great, and perform well.

-Somewhat more practically, it’s a program that will simultaneously help you burn fat, build muscle, increase strength and enhance athletic performance.
+Somewhat more practically, it’s a program that will simultaneously help you burn fat, build muscle, increase strength, and enhance athletic performance.
 A complete 4 phase, 12-week program designed to take every aspect of your fitness to the next level.

 Truth be told, that’s what makes SWH so special: it’s a recomposition program designed for consistent forward progress, in every area of your fitness.
 When each part of your training will benefit from everything else you’ve done prior, it happens week after week.

-The sale is in effect until midnight TONIGHT, and it’s something I really want you to take advantage of.
-Because I don’t want you to be spinning your wheels anymore.
+I don’t want you to be spinning your wheels anymore.
 I don’t want you to feel frustrated.